donggyunp/Projects-at-KTH-and-EPFL/README.md

 Hi, I’m Donggyun @donggyunp
-I’m interested in Electrical Engineering and Computer Science, especially in Machine Learning and its application to various domains, especially in clinical medicine.
+I’m interested in Electrical Engineering and Computer Science, specifically in Machine Learning and its application to various domains, especially in clinical medicine.

 How to reach me?
 donggyun.park@epfl.ch